USA

 The player supports Bluetooth technology.

-This technology was developed for direct wireless communication between various devices.
-The ways in which it can be used can vary; in the case of players, the most common option, which is almost mandatory for any model with Bluetooth, is to broadcast sound to wireless headphones, speakers or other similar devices (aptX is highly desirable, see “Functions/capabilities”).
-In addition, other methods of using Bluetooth may be envisaged - in particular, exchanging files with other devices and remote control (player or from the player); the specific set of additional functions should be specified separately.
-And Bluetooth versions (the latest of which at the end of summer 2021 is Bluetooth 5.0) indicate the advancedness of the device and its increased capabilities.
+This technology is designed for direct wireless communication between different devices.
+There are different ways to implement it in players.
+The most common option is to broadcast sound to wireless headphones, acoustics or other similar equipment (aptX is highly desirable, see “Features/capabilities”).
+Other methods of application may also be envisaged - in particular, exchanging files with other devices and remote control (player or from the player).
+The specific set of additional functions should be clarified separately.

 Outputs